Find Weymouth's Housing Production Plan and Health Addendum here.

-Weymouth's HPP provides goals and strategies for the kinds and locations of housing development most responsive to local conditions.
-The HPP also articulates the community’s rationale for encouraging certain development based on projected needs and preferences.
-The HPP can further serve as the companion to a community’s master plan and/or capital improvement plan in order to attract the types of development and housing opportunities that are needed.
+Weymouth's HPP provides goals and strategies for the kinds and locations of new housing that will be most responsive to local conditions.
+The HPP also articulates the Town’s rationale for encouraging certain types of housing development based on projected needs and preferences.

 - Video: HPP Community Workshop #2 (Oct 11, 2017)

 - Presentation: Community Workshop #2 (RKG Associates, Oct 11,2017)